 Will promptly report all accidents, dangerous occurrences and potentially dangerous practices and situations to Management\Health and Safety Coordinator etc. as appropriate.

-Health and Safety Representatives

-Health and safety representatives, may be trade union representatives, but not necessarily.

-They attend the quarterly ‘School Health and Safety Committee’, where they represent the views of employees (regardless of whether they are union members or not).

-Health and safety representatives will be consulted in good time about health and safety issues.

-Amongst their functions they have the right to;

-Carry out regular inspections of the workplace

-Investigate accidents and incidents, and,

-Examine health and safety documents

 All Employees of the School

 Must at all relevant times, to minimise the risk of injury to themselves, other colleagues, customers or partners of the School;